BeIN Sports (Turkish TV channel)

 beIN Sports Turkey is a Turkish network of sports channels owned by beIN Media Group and operated by Digiturk.
 It is the Turkish version of the global sports network beIN Sports.

 History

-In 2000, it was purchased by Mehmet Emin Karamehmet under the name Işık TV for the Digiturk platform.
-In 2001, its name was changed to Lig TV by Mehmet Emin Karamehmet and Şansal Büyüka.
-In 2017, the name was changed again to beIN Sports by beIN Media Group.
-It is Turkey's first and only foreign-owned sports channel, holding the broadcasting rights of Süper Lig matches since the beginning of 2001 and broadcasting on the Digiturk digital platform.
+The channel was originally acquired by Mehmet Emin Karamehmet in 2000 under the name Işık TV for the Digiturk platform.
+The following year, Karamehmet and Şansal Büyüka rebranded it as Lig TV.
+Following its acquisition by beIN Media Group, the network adopted its current name in 2017.
+As Turkey's first foreign-owned sports channel, it has held the exclusive domestic broadcasting rights for the Süper Lig since early 2001 and continues to broadcast on the Digiturk platform.